 Before conversion to PDF format for publication of the document, the information will be made unreadable by converting the background of the text box to black.

 Abstract

-This document describes how the TLN WRO ensures that an AO can comply with its lawful intercept requirements.
+This document describes how the WRO ensures that an AO can comply with its lawful intercept requirements.